OCA/web/web_widget_url_advanced/readme/DESCRIPTION.md

-Extend URL widget features to ease customization of anchor's text.
+Extend URL, CopyClipboardURL widget features to ease customization of anchor's text.

-By default, the URL widget will show the plain URL.
+By default, the URL, CopyClipboardURL widget will show the plain URL.
 You can specify an attribute to provide a static label too.

 With this module, you can use a field for link's inner text using